kibook/s1kd-tools/EXAMPLE.md

     $ s1kd-upissue -is rinstate-status ...

-The data module is once again upissued to the next official issue, and the issue type is set to one of the "`rinstate-..."` types.
+The data module is once again upissued to the next official issue, and the issue type is set to one of the "`rinstate-x"` types.

 Building publications
 =====================